The Ultimate Summer Sleeping Guide

 Get your hot water bottle out and fill it with ice cold water or, if you want to make it even colder, pop it in the freezer ten minutes before bedtime and take it out just before you head off to sleep.

-Ditch the thick pajamas and opt for something light and floaty instead.
-This will help cool down your body temperature which will not only help you get a better sleep on a hot evening, but will regulate your skin’s temperature to stop you waking up throughout the night.
+Ditch the thick pyjamas and opt for something light and floaty instead.
+This will help cool down your body temperature, which will not only help you get better sleep on a hot evening but will regulate your skin’s temperature to stop you from waking up throughout the night.
 Studies show that light, thin materials like cotton aids sleep in the heat as it draws sweat away from your body whilst still allowing your skin to breathe.
-Clothing that exposes hands and feet is also encouraged as we lose most heat through our extremities.

 7. Switch Off Your Electrics